dan-f/bpl/README.md

 must explicitly ask for the first token by running `s.next_token` to bootstrap the scanning process (the constructor does not do this for you).

-An example bpl program file has been provided.
-To scan it and print the output, run `python test.py` from the `scanner` directory.